 - Under side-panel located next to the drivers' door;

-- On the driver side, between the footrest area and door, sometimes hidden under the carpet.
+- On the driver's side, between the footrest area and door, sometimes hidden under the carpet;

-After finding the switch, it is easy to reset it with one push of a button.
+After finding the cut-off switch, you can easily reset it with one push of a button.

 Sometimes, you'll not even be able to push the reset button because the fuel pump cut off switch stuck in place.
 In that case, try to loosen the stuck button by doing 20-30 gentle pushes, and then try to push it all the way down.

 Note: Some people reported that their fuel pump shut off switch stuck after a car crash, and they needed to replace it with a new one.
 However, this is a very rare malfunction.